NasaGeek/noise-generator/README.md

 # Noise Generator for Home Assistant

 Noise Generator is a custom integration that synthesizes continuous white, pink, brown, or fully custom noise directly inside Home Assistant.
-Each profile becomes a media source entry that you can browse from the HA UI or trigger through automations, giving you a reliable ambient-noise generator without relying on external services.
+Each profile becomes a media source entry that you can browse from the UI or trigger through automations or scripts, giving you a reliable ambient-noise generator without relying on external services.

 > Built by **vibe coding** with ChatGPT-assisted development.